SEEA Experimental Ecosystem Accounting Revision

 General progress on the SEEA EEA Revision

 The SEEA EEA Revision was officially launched in March 2018 at the 49th session of the United Nations Statistical Commission.
 In June 2018, approximately 100 experts gathered for the 2018 Forum of Experts on SEEA Experimental Ecosystem Accounting.
 Since the Forum, five working groups have been focusing on advancing the four research issues identified as priority areas for the SEEA EEA revision – spatial areas, ecosystem condition, ecosystem services and valuation.
 Each of the groups are drafting a set of discussion papers that will be reviewed by a group of expert reviewers.
 Most of the discussion papers were finalized in time for the 2019 Forum of Experts in June 2019 where they were further discussed by a broader community of experts.
-The papers are also undergoing a broader review by an Expert Review Group and will, in turn, serve as input into drafting of the chapters of the revised SEEA EEA.
+The papers were submitted for a broader review to an Expert Review Group and serve as input into drafting of the chapters of the revised SEEA EEA.
 As the draft chapters of the revised SEEA EEA are becoming available, they will undergo a global consultation, which will involve two phases: the consultation on individual chapters that will take place progressively until June 2020 and the consultation on the complete document expected to take place before the end of 2020.

 Working group 1 on spatial units